-Against this backdrop, the Funds return of 0.75% outperformed the benchmark.
-The largest contribution to performance came from security selection, as Fund holdings appreciated significantly more than those held in the benchmark.
-Overweight positions in corporate bonds and commercial mortgage-backed securities along with underweights to residential mortgage-backed securities and U.S. Treasuries contributed significantly to the outperformance.
-The largest detractor from performance was the positioning of portfolio assets along the yield curve.
+Against this backdrop, the Fund returned 0.45%, outperforming its benchmark.
+The largest contribution to performance came from security selection, as Fund holdings appreciated significantly more as a group than those held in the Index.
+Overweight positions in corporate bonds and commercial mortgage-backed securities, along with underweights to mortgages and U.S. Treasuries, also contributed significantly to performance.
+The Funds yield curve positioning represented the largest detractor from returns.

 If you are an income-oriented investor who is looking to diversify your investments by gaining broad exposure to the U.S. bond market, through shorter-term maturities, then this Fund may be right for you.
 It offers a diversified portfolio of bond securities invested primarily in U.S. investment-grade debt.